 SLA policies created for a specific workspace.
 If the specified conditions in the local SLA policies do not match, then it follows the global policy.
 If both do not apply, then the default SLA policy becomes applicable to the ticket.

-• Click the Clone option next to the SLA policy ( for eg. SLA for network team) and the following policy will be cloned immediately.
+• Click the Clone option next to the SLA policy ( for eg. SLA for the network team) and the following policy will be cloned immediately.

 Note: Admins can now define internal Operational Level Agreements (OLA) on tickets/problems/changes and release (TPCR) tasks.
 This will dictate the time within which Agents should complete Tasks inside the TPCR, ensuring continuous service delivery and compliance.
 More details here.